-It is normal to feel less then motivated when it comes to working out.
+It is normal to feel less than motivated when it comes to working out.
 We tend to bully ourselves into going to the gym.
 We try to scare ourselves with consequences.
 “If I want to eat those cookies, I better get my but on the treadmill” or “If I don’t run five miles today, I won’t fit into my bridesmaid dress!”
 This type of thinking is only going to push your mind and your body to rebel.
 We need to always remember that, exercise is a form of self-love.
 Write this on your fridge!
 You are working out because you deserve a healthy and vibrant life.

 4. Move with joy.

 This may seem like a shocking concept, but whatever exercise you choose to do, make sure you actually enjoy it!
 Exercise should never feel like torture.
 You should always feel good, energized and accomplished.
 Remember the more you experience joy while exercising, the more you will be willing to do it — and the more you do it, the healthier and more amazing you will look and feel.